Are the images really free of charge?

 The price of each high resolution image is set by the person who created the image.
-Prices start at $10 (or your local currency equivalent).
+Prices start at US$10.00.

 When you have chosen the image you want and the size you need it in, click the link to add it to your cart.
 When you've finished shopping you can checkout and pay securely using a card or PayPal.
 Your image will be available for you to save as soon as you have completed checkout.
 If you are a registered user and have logged into the system then the purchased image will remain in your account so you can download it again if you need to.

-This is only available if you choose to register with FreeDigitalPhotos.net (registration is free of charge).
-When you are logged in you can go to your account 'Options' and view your 'Orders'.
+This is only available if you choose to register with FreeDigitalPhotos.net.
+When you are logged in you can view 'Your orders'.
 Please note that we can only track orders which you placed while logged in to your account.

 Extended Licences are required if you intend to sell the image on merchandise where the image is the sole, or main, reason someone would buy the product (eg T-shirts, wall hangings, etc).
-Extended Licences cost US$75 (or your local currency equivalent) and one is required for each image you wish to use in this way.
+Extended Licences cost US$75.00 and one is required for each image you wish to use in this way.
 There is no limit on the number of print runs with our Extended Licences.
 For more information see our terms.

 All our images are available in a range of sizes which can be viewed in our size guide.